Documentation Index

 3. Evaluators

-For each selected candidate, Kai shows the evaluator strategy it will use:
+For each selected candidate, Kai shows the evaluator strategy it will use:- Auto-generated: Kai creates an evaluator based on your code’s behavior

 - Existing: Uses an evaluator already defined in your repository